 Best Lego space sets for kids

 The City range might seem a slightly odd place for all the following sets in this list to sit, but that’s where this kind of playset tends to go, so fair enough.
 The next six models in this guide are all from a series inspired by NASA’s plans for future and Mars programs, with designs that draw from serious concepts.

-The Lego City Rocket Assembly & Transport (opens in new tab) is our favourite of them, because not only does it have the coolest-looking rocket (which is the most important thing), but we also love the big crane assembly and caterpillar transportation vehicle.
+The Lego City Space Rocket Assembly and Transport is our favourite of them, because not only does it have the coolest-looking rocket (which is the most important thing), but we also love the big crane assembly and caterpillar transportation vehicle.
 And as a playset, the range of robots, vehicles, and garage gives loads of scope for little explorers to have fun.

 This Lego City People Pack (opens in new tab) is a really fun selection of minifigures and accessories: it comes with seven different astronauts, a reporter, a camera operator, a personal trainer, a drone engineer, a rocket engineer, a mechanical engineer and a botanist, plus a robot, a g-force training machine, pizza, space rocks, a test rocket, and more.
 It’s a really cool set of stuff for kids to free play with and add to their range of other Lego.

 This Lego City Mars Research Shuttle is a slick-looking shuttle that opens to reveal space for its two astronauts to sit plus a storage drone, perfect for carrying the included geode bricks.
 There’s also a rover with a grappling arm, but the little touch we love the most is the scanning heli-drone, which has a red panel that, when held over a brick of rocky regolith, will reveal a neat ‘scanning’ interface.
 It’s a great set for budding space scientists.